 1. First, you need to give the tool guidance as to what you want to keep and drop.
 This is done by loosely painting over the regions in your photo.
 There is no need to precisely paint the entire photo: just a few representative strokes of red and green are all that are needed.
 Paint with Drop mode-which is the default brushing mode-over the portions of your image that you want to remove.
 These brushstrokes will appear in red.
-Then change the tool's mode to

-Keep (via the Tool Options bar, or by holding the Option/Alt key) and paint over the areas you want to keep.
+Then change the tool's mode to Keep (via the Tool Options bar, or by holding the Option/Alt key) and paint over the areas you want to keep.
 These strokes will show up as green.

-- 2. Now press the Apply button in either the Tool Options bar or the Al Quick Mask HUD.
+2. Now press the Apply button in either the Tool Options bar or the Original Quick Mask HUD.
 This will generate a temporary mask to preview the results.
 Areas that are filled with red will be masked out, areas in green will remain.
-Keep in mind the edges will appear rough at this point and will be smoothed out when you generate the final mask. - 3.
-If the preview results look good, press the Done button in the Tool Options bar or the Al Quick Mask HUD.
+Keep in mind the edges will appear rough at this point and will be smoothed out when you generate the final mask.

+3. If the preview results look good, press the Done button in the Tool Options bar or the Original Quick Mask HUD.
 If there are areas that are incorrect, you can continue to improve the results by adding more Keep and Drop strokes.
 Press Apply each time to preview the improved results.
-When you press Done, the edges are refined with high precision and ON1 NoNoise Al switches to the Refine Mask tool, which you can use over difficult, semi-transparent areas-like tree branches-if necessary.
+When you press Done, the edges are refined with high precision and ON1 NoNoise switches to the Refine Mask tool.